ALT-F4-LLC/fem-fd-presentation/slides.md

 ## Introduction to DevOps for Developers

-> Take your first steps into DevOps guided from the perspective of a developer!
+Take your first steps into DevOps guided from the perspective of a developer!
 Improve software teams’ ability to build and ship software reliably.

 ---

 ## Enterprise Cloud Infrastructure

-> Learn to set up large-scale systems with GitOps and optimized CI/CD workflows.
+Learn to set up large-scale systems with GitOps and optimized CI/CD workflows.
 And see strategies to standardize your organization's approach to AWS resource management and dynamic cloud orchestration.

 ---

 ## Introduction to Backend Architectures

-> Learn about architectural backend design principles, challenges, real-world applications, while offering a detailed understanding of when and how to implement them.
+Learn about architectural backend design principles, challenges, real-world applications, while offering a detailed understanding of when and how to implement them.

 ---

-# Introduction to Course
+# Course Introduction

 ![welcome](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExY21yOTZrcHhtcHZzdm40ZjZvc2Eyczd4N3BrZWFkbTUxcGliNGJuNiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/ASd0Ukj0y3qMM/giphy.gif)

 ---

-## Goals in this course are
+## Goals in this course

-- Build evolving infrastructure
+- Manage growing infrastructure
-- Understand different scenarios
-- Learn deployment strategies
+- Learn when to make changes
+- Balance pros and cons of solutions
-- Hands-on building experience
+- Improve hands-on experience

 ---

-## Are there pre-requisites for this course?
+## Pre-requisites for this course

 - Fundamental knowledge of Docker
 - Experience using Git and GitHub
 - Basic understanding of AWS
-- Command-line experience
+- Command-line and scripting experience
-- Active AWS account with admin privileges
+- AWS account with admin privileges
+- GCP account with project
+- Supabase account with free plan

 ---